Afrofuturism & Eight Essential Outcomes

 Advocacy.

 We are dedicated to promoting positive community building and cultural connections.
 Through collaborative initiatives, movement building, and innovative programs, we strive to ensure that Black children thrive and their futures are bright and full of possibilities!
 We are an inclusive organization; all are welcome.
 We recognize and acknowledge the historic oppression and erasure of Black people, history and culture.
 Yet we assert that Black is beautiful in all its manifestations across the African diaspora.
-Therefore, we strive to uplift the people, history and culture to make a better world for everyone.
+Here, Black signifies diasporic cultures, both transcendent and apart from race.
+It is also inclusive of Latinx and Indigenous communities, particularly as a matter of intersectionality.
+However, we choose not to co-opt the voice and values of those communities.
+We stand arm in arm instead respecting their agency and authority.
+Therefore, we strive to uplift the excellence and the promise of the people, history and culture to make a better world for everyone.

 Andrea Bellinger Ellis is a passionate child advocate and educator dedicated to creating spaces and developing leaders that are committed to excellent equitable educational experiences for Black and Brown students.
 She holds degrees in psychology, early childhood education, curriculum and instruction, and educational leadership with a focus on diversity, equity and inclusion.
 Andrea started her career as a program director at a four-year university and subsequently founded and operated a family daycare center.
 Leaving the daycare center in good hands, she went on to serve as an elementary school teacher, a principal, hold several roles in administration as well as a leadership coach.
 Andrea is the founder and principal consultant of E2serve.
 She and her spouse Christopher are the proud parents of two happy and energetic children!